mwhatter/OpenPhalanX/README.txt

 		The RapidTriage output is a collection of worksheets in an xlsx workbook per host.
 Use your prefered tool for viewing these file types.
 The browser histories collected are easily viewed by any sqlite viewer and vs code is a tool I consider essential for it's diverse capabilities.
-		Three threat hunting tools generate various outputs when the WinEventalyzer is deployed.
+		Threat hunting tools generate various outputs when the WinEventalyzer is deployed.
-			APT-Hunter makes a timeline and a good summary of events of interest DeepBlueCLI will generate alerts or threat hunting leads of interest to investigate furhter Hayabusa Timeline, various summaries, and metrics
+			DeepBlueCLI will generate alerts or threat hunting leads of interest to investigate furhter Hayabusa Timeline, various summaries, and metrics
 		The USN Journal is a treasure trove of information about file changes.
 It's also not well formatted due to how it is read from the remote host using the native file system utility tool.
 			It's the slowest collection of the 3.
-	Respond with Defending Off the Land 1:1
+	Respond with Defending Off the Land
  		Shutting down or restarting a remote computer
 		Getting basic information about a remote computer's system and users Viewing and killing processes on a remote computer